-Whether you're just pulling your new Chromebook out of the box, been handed down a Chromebook that you parent or sibling was using before, or you just power washed yours to start fresh, setting up a Chromebook is drop-dead easy.
-You can probably do it in the space of a commercial break while watching your favorite TV show, and so long as you're somewhere with Wi-Fi, you can do it basically anywhere.
-Whether you're under some blankets in bed or sitting in the office with your newly-issued work laptop, let's get your new Chromebook running.
+Whether you're pulling your brilliant new Chromebook out of the box, were handed down a Chromebook from a parent or sibling, or you just power washed yours to start fresh, setting up a Chromebook is drop-dead easy.
+You can probably do it in the space of a commercial break while watching your favorite TV show, and so long as you're somewhere with reliable Wi-Fi, you can do it basically anywhere.
+So when you're under some blankets in bed or sitting in the office with your newly-issued work laptop, here's how to set up your Chromebook.

 Before you get started, your Chromebook probably came from the factory with a mostly full battery.
-Still, if you want to plug your Chromebook in to charge before beginning your setup, that's probably a good idea.
+Still, it's probably a good idea to plug your Chromebook in and fully charge it before beginning your setup.

 - Open the lid of your Chromebook to turn it on.

 - Tap You if setting the Chromebook up for yourself or Your child if you intend to.

 - Enter the email address of your Google account.
 If setting up a child's Chromebook, either sign them into their Google account or create a Google account for them.

 - Tap Next.

 - If your Google account has two-factor authentication enabled (and you really should), use your verification code or another verification method.